 Managing your credit on an OPT visa can seem a little daunting at first, especially if you already established good credit in your home country before studying in the US.

-But if you think of it as the beginning of a successful stay in the US, you’ll soon have a respectable credit score, which is the best foundation you can have when you move from an OPT extension on an F-1 to an H-1B visa.
+But if you think of it as the beginning of a successful stay in the US, you’ll soon have a respectable credit score, which is the best foundation you can have when you move from an F-1 OPT extension to an H-1B visa.

 Need an international student loan to get your F-1 visa in the first place?